 We now consider the system of parallel skill based servers of Section \ref{sec.introduction}.
-We fix the fractions $\alpha_{c_i}$, $n_{s_j}/n$, the service time distributions $G_{c_i,s_j}$, and the patience distributions $F_{c_i}$.
+We fix the fractions $\alpha_{c_i}$, $\theta_{s_j} = n_{s_j}/n$, the service time distributions $G_{c_i,s_j}$, and the patience distributions $F_{c_i}$.
 We use FCFS-ALIS policy, and we let $\lambda$ and $n$ increase at the same rate, so that we get into many server scaling.
-We cannot directly calculate $\rho$ for this system, as it depends on the service policy, and in particular we cannot calculate it directly under FCFS-ALIS, but we will try and approximate it.
+We cannot directly calculate $\rho$ for this system, as it depends on the service policy, and in particular we cannot calculate it directly under FCFS-ALIS, since it depends on the matching rates, but we will try and approximate it.
 Under many server scaling we can expect that for favorable choices of parameters, the system will achieve resource pooling, so that customers of different types will have similar waiting times, and servers of different types will have similar workloads and similar idle times.
 Under such conditions, the system will again behave in one of the three modes, QD, ED or QED, according to the traffic intensity.

-We now make the following conjectures regarding the behavior of the system under many server scaling, when resource pooling holds: We conjecture that the order in which customers will reach the head of the line (if they did not abandon previously) will be such that the types of customers will be i.i.d. with some probabilities $\alpha_{c_i}$, approximately.
-Also we conjecture that the order in which servers will become available at the head of line (if there is a queue of idle servers), will be such that the types of servers will be i.i.d with some probabilities $\beta_{s_j}$, approximately.
+We now make the following conjectures regarding the behavior of the system under many server scaling, when complete resource pooling holds: First, we conjecture that the order in which customers will reach the head of the line (if they did not abandon previously) will be such that the types of customers will be i.i.d. with some probabilities $\tilde{\alpha}_{c_i}$, approximately.
+Next, we conjecture that the order in which servers will become available at completion of service, will be such that the types of servers will be i.i.d with some probabilities $\beta_{s_j}$, approximately.